therearedoors/js-dom-konami-code/README.md

 # Konami Code
 In this exercise, we're going to recreate a classic from gaming.
 Here, the [Konami code](https://en.wikipedia.org/wiki/Konami_Code) is a sequence of keys that once correctly pressed, will give the user some unexpected feedback

+## Learning Objectives
+- Use `addEventListener` and key events to capture input from the user

 ## Instructions
-- Create a section after the logo with the code sequence inside as a reference for the User, You can come up with the style for it
+- Create a section after the logo with the code sequence inside as a reference for the User, You can come up with the style for it or just add simple text labels.
 - Listen for keyboard inputs, and keep track if the user is pressing the keys sequence in the right order
 - If the User input the right sequence, show an alert